ooni/reverse-proxy/docs/IncidentResponse.md

 Incidents and alarms from monitoring can be classified by severity levels based on their impact:

  - 1: Serious security breach or data loss; serious loss of privacy impacting users or team members; legal risks.
- - 2: Downtime impacting service usability for a significant fraction of users; Serious security vulnerability.
+ - 2: Downtime impacting service usability for a significant fraction of users or a tier 0 component; Serious security vulnerability.
       Examples: probes being unable to submit measurements
- - 3: Downtime or poor performance impacting secondary services; anything that can cause a level 2 event if not addressed within 24h; outages of monitoring infrastructure
+ - 3: Downtime or poor performance impacting secondary services (tier 1 or above); anything that can cause a level 2 event if not addressed within 24h; outages of monitoring infrastructure
  - 4: Every other event that requires attention within 7 days

-Based on the set of severities, components can be classified in tier as follows:

- - tier 1: Anything that can cause a severity 1 (or less severe) event.
- - tier 2: Anything that can cause a severity 2 (or less severe) event but not a severity 1.
- - tier 3: Anything that can cause a severity 3 (or less severe) event but not a severity 1 or 2.
- - ...and so on
+For an outline of infrastructure tiers see [infrastructure tiers](devops/infrastructure).

 ### Relations and dependencies between services